Visit Matsumoto City: Everything You Need to Know

 Lying around 225km to the north-west of Tokyo, Matsumoto is the second largest city in Nagano Prefecture.
 With a population of less than 240,000, the Matsumoto City area accounts for the city itself and an expansive mountainous area within Chubu Sangaku National Park – including the popular outdoor destinations of Kamikochi and Norikura.

 To the immediate north of Matsumoto, visitors can head to the tranquil rural enclave of Azumino and a little further on, the ski resorts of Hakuba Valley.
 The most popular and most international ski resorts in Central Japan, Hakuba has a reputation for great snow, great powder and arguably Japan’s best apres ski.
 The city is serviced by Matsumoto Station, a convenient stop on services including the Limited Express Azusa running from Shinjuku Station in Tokyo and the Limited Express ‘Shinano’ running from Nagoya to Nagano – see below for details.
-A small and liveable city, Matsumoto can be easily explored on-foot or using a bicycle.
+A small and livable city, Matsumoto can be easily explored on-foot or using a bicycle.

 RECOMMENDED HIGHLIGHTS OF MATSUMOTO